anandshivam44/DevOpsAutomation/LinuxCommands.md

 find . -name '*.txt' -exec grep -i 'string to search for' {} \; -print
 ```
 ___
-###### What is return code in bash/shell scripts?
+###### What is the return code in bash/shell scripts?
 There are 256 return codes ranging from 0 - 255
 Every Bash script has a return code.
 The code could be as follows:-
 0 for success
-1 - 255 for different types error
+1 - 255 for different types of error

 ##### Difference between /bin/sh /bin/bash
  sh/Shell is an interface between the User and Linux Kernel.
 Bash is just Shell with more features.
-Bash is the default Scripting Tool provided in most linux terminal.
+Bash is the default Scripting Tool provided in most Linux terminals.
  Bash is located at `/bin/bash` and shell at `/bin/sh`.
 To run a command with shell explicitly you would use
  ```bash
  /bin/sh shell-script.sh